Here are the definitions of some commonly used terms in institutional research.

 Cohort – A specific group of students established for tracking purposes.

 Completer – A student who receives a degree, diploma, certificate, or other formal award.
 In order to be considered a completer, the degree/award must actually be conferred.

 Concurrent Enrollment – see Dual Enrollment

 Credit – Recognition of attendance or performance in an instructional activity (course or program) that can be applied by a recipient toward the requirements for a degree, diploma, certificate, or other formal award.

 Degrees – An award conferred by a college, university, or other post- secondary education institution as official recognition for the successful completion of a program of studies.
-TC3 offers associate degrees and certificates in 38 program areas.
+Tompkins Cortland Community College offers associate degrees and certificates in 38 program areas.